Road Safety Manual

 It is suggested that a methodological approach be taken towards innovation, outlined in the following steps:

 • Know your problem.
 Identify the target crash type, the road user type and the locations that need to be targeted.
-See Assessing Potential Risks And Identifying Issues for more details on problem identification.
+See Assessing Potential Risks and Identifying Issues for more details on problem identification.

 • Identify possible solutions.
 This can include solutions that are used overseas, or it can be an adaptation of an existing treatment.
 See earlier in this chapter for more guidance on intervention selection.